March 27, 2022

 WRONG TURN

-It was just after 10:30 am when we finally got hiking.
+It was just after 10:30 am when we finally got hiking again.
 Elliot took off down the trail first, followed by me, and then Volt, with each of us spreading out to give the others their own room and space.

 The Pine Trailhead served more than just the Arizona Trail too.
-It was the starting point for the Highline Trail (a 55-mile National Recreation Trail) – as well as shorter trail like the Dononhue Trail, Oak Spring Trail, Pine Canyon Trail, and Pine Loop Trail.
-Thus, there was a network of paths, with some overlapping with the AZT and others intersecting it.
+It was the starting point for the Highline Trail (a 55-mile National Recreation Trail) and shorter trails like the Dononhue Trail, Oak Spring Trail, Pine Canyon Trail, and Pine Loop Trail.
+Thus, there was a network of paths here, with some overlapping with the AZT and others intersecting it.

-Diamond-shaped blazes marked the Highline Trail, and found myself admiring the scenery as the trail climbed above Pine and provided panoramic views of our surroundings.
+Diamond-shaped blazes marked the Highline Trail, and I admired the scenery as the trail climbed above Pine and provided panoramic views of our surroundings.

-Unfortunately, this was my downfall too.
+Unfortunately, this was my downfall.
 Barely a mile into the day, I missed my turn and ended up hiking on one of the other trails by accident.
-I felt a sinking in my gut as I realized I was circling back toward Pine, and knew exactly where I went wrong.
+I felt a sinking in my gut when I realized I was unexpectedly circling back toward Pine, and I instantly knew where I went wrong.

-I’d passed a junction in the trail where two girls were resting with a dog.
-I remember glancing over at them and I saw the AZT marker.
+I’d passed a junction earlier on the trail where two girls were stopped with their dog.
+I remember glancing over at them, and seeing the AZT marker.
 However, I mistakenly thought the arrow pointed ahead (to the defined path), not across the creek toward a fainter, rockier trail.
-As a result, I ended up walking in the wrong direction for more than 10 full minutes before I’d realized the error of my ways.
+As a result, I walked in the wrong direction for more than 10 minutes before realizing my error.

 I kicked myself for getting so distracted, then turned around to backtrack to the fated junction where I knew I’d gone wrong.
 This was not how I wanted to start the morning!
 I needed to get my head back in the game.

 There was only one problem with that plan now.
 I was no longer ahead of Volt.
-Missing that last turn meant I was probably a solid 20-25 minutes behind him now.
+Missing that last turn meant I was now probably a solid 20-25 minutes behind him.
 He’d start looking for me beside the trail around lunchtime, but I wouldn’t be there!

-I picked up my pace to try to close the gap, but it wasn’t until I nearly got to Red Rock Spring (four uphill miles later) when I finally saw his backpack ahead of me on the trail.
+I picked up my pace to close the gap, but it wasn’t until I nearly got to Red Rock Spring (four uphill miles later) that I finally saw his backpack ahead of me on the trail.
 I hollered his name twice before he turned around, surprised to see me behind him.

 We stopped to grab water at the spring and I finally pulled out my sandwich to eat lunch.
 I was famished from trying to hike so fast, and was I eagerly looking forward gobbling down my tuna salad sub with extra pickles and lettuce.

-As I opened the Subway bag though, I was dismayed to discover it was now nothing more than a soggy mess.
-Apparently, in hustling to catch up to Volt, I’d jostled the moist tuna sub far too much and now it was looked (and smelled) like hot trash in a plastic bag.
+As I opened the Subway bag, though, I was dismayed to discover it was now nothing more than a soggy mess.
+Apparently, in hustling to catch up to Volt, I’d jostled the moist tuna sub far too much, and now it looked (and smelled) like hot trash in a plastic bag.

-With tuna salad “juice” all over my hands, I attempted to eat this monstrosity while simultaneously vowing never to pack that sandwich option out of town again!
+With tuna salad “juice” all over my hands, I attempted to eat this monstrosity while also vowing never to pack that sandwich option out of town again!

 HIGHLINE TRAIL

-Despite this annoyance, I was glad the AZT followed the same route as the Highline Trail through here.
-The views of the rim’s edge loomed ahead, and the trail’s tread felt so smooth nice compared to so much of what I’d been hiking on the past few days.
+Despite this annoyance, I was glad the AZT followed the same route as the Highline Trail.
+The views of the rim’s edge loomed ahead, and the trail’s tread felt so smooth and nice compared to much of what I’d been hiking on the past few days.

 Two of its more famous users were popular author Zane Grey – who built a cabin on the Mogollon Rim in the 1920s – and Anderson “Babe” Haught – the noted bear and lion hunter who served as Grey’s guide when he went on game hunting expeditions.

-The Highline trail also seemed to have plenty of water flowing nearby, which was wonderful news for me.
+The Highline trail also seemed to have plenty of water flowing nearby, which was wonderful news.
 My pack already felt super heavy with so much extra food, plus all the additional items I was carrying from my resupply box.
-A pair or waterproof socks for the snow.
+A pair of waterproof socks for the snow.
 Some warmer gloves.
-My micro spikes for any icy days on trail.
+My micro spikes for any icy days on the trail.

 Only time would tell whether I needed these additional items.
 Yet I suspected the higher elevations above the Mogollon Rim would increase that likelihood – especially with a storm supposed to hit the area tomorrow evening.